International Youth Nuclear Congress: Membership

 IYNC does not have a fixed membership.
 It is generally intended that participants in IYNC will be young professionals and students having a professional and/or educational interest in the fields of nuclear science and technology.
 Participants are generally under age 35 or the age set for young generation membership by the nuclear society of their home country.

 Governing

-IYNC is governed by a Board of Directors consisting of one representative from each country referred to as "National Representatives" involved with IYNC, in addition to up to 20 Members At-Large and Elected Officers.
+IYNC is governed by a board of directors consisting of one representative from each country referred to as "national representatives" involved with IYNC, in addition to up to 20 members at-large and elected officers.

-Members of the Board of Directors are elected for a two-year term.
+Members of the board of directors are elected for a two-year term.

-The Network President is elected at each Congress by the outgoing members of the Board of Directors and performs general governing and network coordinating functions.
+The network president is elected at each congress by the outgoing members of the board of directors and performs general governing and network coordinating functions.

-The current Network President of IYNC is Denis Janin (France).
-Past Presidents are: Alexander Tsibulya (Russia), 2000–2006, Lisa Stiles (USA), 2006–2008, Hans Korteweg (Belgium), 2008-2010 and Miguel Millán (Spain) 2010-2012, Nicolas Anciaux (Belgium) 2012-2014, Melissa Crawford (USA) 2014-2016.
+The current network president of IYNC is Benoît Erbacher (France).
+Past presidents are: Alexander Tsibulya (Russia), 2000–2006, Lisa Stiles (USA), 2006–2008, Hans Korteweg (Belgium), 2008–2010 and Miguel Millán (Spain) 2010–2012, Nicolas Anciaux (Belgium) 2012–2014, Melissa Crawford (US) 2014–2016, Denis Janin (France) 2016-2018, Luca Capriotti (Italy) 2018-2020, Lena Andriolo (France) 2020-2022, Kristine Madden (USA) 2022-2024.